CiscoDevNet/logstash-codec-bigmuddy-network-telemetry/README.md

 ## Documentation

-The role of this codec plugin is to extract content out of compressed JSON telemetry streams produced by the network.
+The role of this codec plugin is to extract content out of compressed JSON telemetry streams produced by the network and carried over stream based transport (e.g. TCP).
+A [sister plugin](https://github.com/cisco/logstash-codec-bigmuddy-network-telemetry-gpb) handles protobuf encoded content.
 The codec generates logstash events which can then be handled by the output stage using an output plugin which matches the consuming application.
 For example, logstash running with this plugin as input codec, might use;

 - the [elasticsearch output plugin](https://github.com/logstash-plugins/logstash-output-elasticsearch) in order to push content in [elasticsearch](https://www.elastic.co/products/elasticsearch).
 - a [transport output plugin](https://github.com/logstash-plugins/logstash-output-tcp) to push telemetry content into [Splunk](http://www.splunk.com/).